JoSimon05/POST-IT/README.md

 <br>

 ## UPDATES
-Updates are automatically checked and installed on startup
+Updates are automatically checked and downloaded on startup, then you can choose when to install them.

+> [!NOTE]
+> Installing new versions of **POST-IT**, you won't lose your stored Notes

 <br>